 How Do I Find the Scale Factor of a Dilation?

-Ever stared at a geometry problem, saw a shape stretched or shrunk, and thought, “What’s the magic number that tells me how much?On top of that, ” That magic number is the scale factor.
+Ever stared at a geometry problem, saw a shape stretched or shrunk, and thought, “What’s the magic number that tells me how much?”
+That magic number is the scale factor.
 It’s the key that turns a vague picture into a precise calculation, and once you get it, dilations stop feeling like guesswork.

 What Is a Dilation, Anyway?